Meridian Bank Among Nation’s 200 Top-Performing Community Banks - NewsBreak

 “(This list) is led by companies with strong profitability metrics, minimal credit losses, and ample levels of low-cost deposits,” according to American Banker.

-The rankings were determined by three-year return on average equity (ROAE) between 2019 and 2021.
+The publicly traded community bank rankings were determined by the three-year return on average equity (ROAE) between 2019 and 2021.

 “Being recognized as one of the country’s highest-performing community banks is a testament to the Meridian team’s commitment to providing best-in-class customer service to the businesses, retail customers, and municipalities in our market,” said Meridian Bank CEO Chris Annas.